BFPC Logo Frequently Asked Questions:

 Can I bring my pet’s food?:

 Yes.
 Our rates are based on feeding your pet the food you bring from home and mixed (if applicable) the way they are used to getting it.
 It is more labor intensive at feeding time, but we do not charge extra for this service.
 Getting the same brand and flavor of food that they are used to is one less change they must adapt to.
 If your pet eats food that must be cooked, please precook and package it in the quantities that you would like it served and we will heat it in a microwave if needed.
-BARF, or raw diets, are also acceptable if prepackaged in sealed bags.
+BARF, or raw diets, are also acceptable if prepackaged in sealed bags for individual meals.

 My dog is on medication and I put it in their food for them to take.
 Can you do this?: